ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### PUT /misps/{mispId}/licenseKey
-This API would be used to activate/deactivate MISPs License Key (update MISP License Key Status)
+This API would be used to activate/deactivate MISPs License Key for the MSIP ID.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps/{mispId}/licenseKey</div>